Liquefied Natural Gas (LNG)

 Liquefied natural gas, or LNG, is natural gas in a liquid form.
 When natural gas is cooled to minus 259 degrees Fahrenheit (minus 161 degrees Celsius), it becomes a clear, colorless, odorless liquid.
 LNG is neither corrosive nor toxic.
 This liquid form allows large volumes of natural gas to be transported to locations unreached by gas pipelines.

-California gets 10 percent of its natural gas from in state production and 90 percent from five interstate natural gas pipelines.
-While two of the proposed LNG export facilities are located on sites in Oregon, none of the proposed facilities are located in California.
-There are no existing LNG import or export terminals in the state.
+California gets approximately 10 percent of its natural gas from in state production and 90 percent from five interstate natural gas pipelines.
+At this time California does not have any LNG terminals, or any proposed LNG terminals along its coastline.

 For more information about LNG issues in California, please contact: